Maine Court Records

 - The defendant is a resident

-Divorce is finalized when a judge delivers the final divorce judgment and issues a Decree of divorce.
+Divorce is finalized when a judge delivers the final divorce judgment and issues a Decree of Divorce.
 Divorce records are filed with the town or city clerk in the county where the divorce was granted.
-Divorce records created after January 1, 1892, are maintained by the Department of Health and Human Services, Maine Center for Disease Control and Prevention, Data, Research, and Vital Statistics (DRVS) office and most municipal offices statewide.
+Divorce records created after January 1, 1892, are maintained by the Department of Health and Human Services, Maine Center for Disease Control and Prevention, Data, Research, and Vital Statistics (DRVS) office, and most municipal offices statewide.

 Are Divorce Records Public in Maine?